Can You Really Teach Screenwriting?

 Too much of arts education appears to be about tearing down, denigrating, even ridiculing new artists.
 This is precisely the opposite of our approach in Westwood.
 It goes a long way to explaining the success of our writers.

-Richard Walter is a celebrated storytelling guru, movie industry expert, and longtime chairman of UCLA's legendary graduate program in screenwriting.
-A screenwriter and published novelist, his latest book, Essentials of Screenwriting, is now available in stores or from
+Richard Walter is a celebrated storytelling guru, movie industry expert, and former longtime chairman of UCLA's legendary graduate program in screenwriting.
+A screenwriter and published novelist, his latest books are available on Amazon and from www.richardwalter.com.

 Richard has written numerous feature assignments for the major studios and has sold material to all three networks.
 He has also written many informational, educational and corporate films.
 Richard lectures on screenwriting and storytelling throughout North America and the world.
 He has conducted master classes in London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing and Hong Kong.